View the schedule of classes to determine course offerings by semester.

 Helps students develop fluency in writing clear, forceful, effective prose and acquire the college-level reasoning, reading and writing skills that they will find necessary for success in other college courses. prerequisite: adequate score on placement test or completion of designated developmental writing courses with a grade of C- or higher [WRIT]

 Designed to increase students' mastery of the word, the sentence and the paragraph.
 Emphasis is given to correctness and appropriateness in the choice of words, sentence structures and modes of paragraph development.
 Models for expository writing are drawn from a variety of contemporary materials.
 May not be counted toward the requirements of the major.
-Grading: pass/fail. prerequisite: score of 200 on the Upper Division Writing Placement Test; open to others only with the permission of the writing services coordinator in the Achievement and Learning Center
+Grading: pass/fail. prerequisite: score of 200 on the Upper Division Writing Placement Test; open to others only with the permission of the Writing Coordinator in the College of Arts & Sciences.

 Explores writing that entertains, informs and persuades.
 The course includes advertising, journalism, public relations, blogs, political messages, Web content and other mass media.
 The emphasis is on contemporary writing and writers.
 The course considers the effects of visual as well as verbal aspects of communication.
 Students complete several writing assignments in selected forms and styles covered in the course.